Whatsapp Icon

 2. Regular Screenings and Self-examinations

 Although there are no specific screening tests for vulvar cancer, regular pelvic exams and Pap tests can help detect changes or precursors to cancer.
-Additionally, being aware of one's body and conducting regular self-examinations for any unusual changes or symptoms can lead to early detection.
+Additionally, being aware of one's body and conducting regular self-examination for any unusual changes or symptoms can lead to early detection.

 3. Smoking Cessation